thrackle-io/forte-rules-engine/test/invariants.md

 - A closed and cemented policy can never increment or decrement subscribers
 - A closed policy can only be applied by subscribers of that policy
 - An open policy can be applied to any calling contract by the calling contract admin
-- A disabled policy will never be envoked within the checkPolicies function
+- A disabled policy will never be invoked within the checkPolicies function
 - Only the policy admin for the policy can add a subscriber
 - Only the policy admin for the policy can update a policy
 - Only the policy admin for the policy can delete a policy